Kristin has been serving the Nixa, Missouri and surrounding communities through All Things New Counseling since 2009

 HOLISTIC

-The counseling methods I use inherently honor the mind-body-spirit connection.
+The counseling methods I use inherently honor the mind-body-spirit connection

 HUMOR